lachydotmcg/slopsec/README.md

 # slopsec
-**Did you just get a $200 bill from AWS?
+**Did you just get a unforeseen $200 bill from AWS?
 Stop 'hiding' your API keys in plaintext.
 It sounds like you need:**
 A Claude Code skill that security-audits your **vibe-coded SaaS apps**, so your slop isn't just slop, its secure slop!

 Bots scan the whole internet constantly.
 The premise here is a real one;